siberianfox/tinygwiki/Power-Management.md

 These commands affect all motors.
 <pre>
 $me=N       Enable all motors for N seconds
-$me         Enable all motors for the default idle time (usually just a few seconds)
+$me         Enable all motors for the default idle time
 $md         Disable all motors (immediately)
 {me:60}     JSON command to enable for 60 seconds {md:n}      JSON command to disable all motors